golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 self._ctx.run('STATUS')
 ```

 Run a command 'STATUS'.
-Actually, we could send anything other than `STATUS` - our runtime ignores the command and does always the same thing - returns running erigon url, authentication data and network.
+Actually, we could send anything other than `STATUS` - our runtime ignores the command and does always the same thing - returns running erigon url, credentials and Ethereum's network.

 {% hint style="info" %}